technofocus-pte/mscpltsecdepth/Labs/Lab 01/Lab 1 - Setting up the environment for Microsoft Copilot for Security_2.1.md

 - To prepare the testvm1 virtual machine for upcoming tasks, including installing Microsoft 365 apps.

+**Important Note**: Please avoid using your **Company/Work Account** to log in and redeem the Azure Pass, as additional Azure Pass will not be issued.

 ## **Task 0: Sync Host environment time**

 1. Login to the Lab Virtual Machine using the credentials provided on